Choose the health content that’s right for you, and get it delivered right in your inbox.

 For this reason, the age cap on liver transplant surgery is typically around 69 to 74 years of age.
 If you’re going to be considered for surgery at that age or potentially older, you’ll need to be in top physical shape and have all your other organs healthy and strong.

 “Like athletics, surgery requires a degree of youth,” says Dr. Koteish.
-“Our first order as physicians is to do no harm to the patient, and as a transplant surgeon, my second order is to do no harm to the gift of life, which is why the selection process is so stringent.
+“Our first order as physicians is to do no harm to the patient, and as a transplant hepatologist, my second order is to do no harm to the gift of life, which is why the selection process is so stringent.
 We can’t in good ethics or conscience recommend a liver to someone that stands a risk of being able to sustain it well for years to come.”

-Waiting Lists & Organ Donors
+Waiting Lists and Organ Donors

 Once you have been cleared by the selection committee, you will be placed on the national organ donor computerized waiting list that is broken across regions and states to make sure all organs are allocated in the most optimal condition and in an equitable and fair manner.